SpazzTL/SpazzTL.github.io/docs/korean.md

 This is often the most challenging, yet ultimately rewarding and time-consuming, part of language learning: immersion.
 Once a foundational vocabulary (recommended 500 words or more [Depends on content you want to engage with.]) is established, active engagement with Korean content and self-challenge can begin.
 Fortunately, several tools and workflows can make this process **much** easier and more bearable.

+### Kimchi Reader
+If you don't want to set everything up yourself, Kimchi reader is a great PAID alternative, try the 1 month free trial and decide if you want to pay monthly for it. [:octicons-arrow-right-24:Korean Resources](koreanresources.md)

+Otherwise the guide to setup everything yourself is below!

 ### Yomitan: Popup Dictionary & Anki Integration

 Yomitan is an incredibly useful browser extension that functions as a popup dictionary.
 Hovering over Korean text on a webpage will automatically display definitions and audio.
 Its main feature is Anki integration, allowing effortless "mining" of new cards.
 "Mining" refers to the process of encountering a new word, looking it up, and adding it to an Anki deck for later study.